 [[title=Pros and Cons of PRI and SIP | VoIPLine Telecom Australia]]

 [[description=Choosing between PRI or SPI?
-Read our article and find out what is the best for your business. ]]
+Read our article and find out what is best for your business.
+VoIPLine Telecom Australia Blog.]]